-You need to know your car’s value, prepare it for sale, collect the required documents, decide how to sell (private, dealer, or platform), and finalize the ownership transfer at the RTA.
+You need to know your car’s value, prepare it for sale, collect the required documents, decide how to sell (private, dealer, or platform), and finalise the ownership transfer at the RTA.
+Let’s break down each part of the process so you can handle everything with confidence.

 How to Get an Accurate Car Valuation